 Ishasha Wilderness Camp

-Ishasha Wildeness Camp
+Ishasha Wilderness Camp Gallery

 Location and Getting There

-• The camp is also about 6 hours from Lake Mburo, 4 hours from Fort Portal, and only 2 hours from Bwindi Impenetrable Forest, making it an ideal stop between gorilla trekking and other safaris.
+You can reach Ishasha Wilderness Camp either by road or by air.
+From Entebbe International Airport, it’s a full day’s drive, or you can take a short flight to a nearby airstrip followed by a 45-minute road transfer to camp..
+The camp is also about 6 hours from Lake Mburo, 4 hours from Fort Portal, and only 2 hours from Bwindi Impenetrable Forest, making it an ideal stop between gorilla trekking and other safaris.
+When you arrive, you’re welcomed by friendly staff with cool drinks and big smiles.
+The peaceful setting makes you feel right at home immediately.

 Ishasha Wilderness Camp has ten large canvas tents, all built on wooden decks with wide views of the Ntungwe River.
 Each tent has: